-- (2) (a) No member shall trap small game pursuant to this chapter without possessing a valid small game trapping permit. - (b) No member shall trap otter, bobcat or fisher without possessing a valid carcass tag. - (3) No small game hunting or small game trapping permit shall be considered valid for hunting or trapping any fisher in a fisher management zone: - (a) which is shown to be closed on the permit; - (b) for which the permit is marked as invalid; or - (c) on which any fisher management zone letter has been slit, punched through or otherwise crossed out in any fashion. - (4) Except as provided in Section 8.20 [Possession and Sale of Live Small Game Animals], no member shall move or field dress an otter, bobcat or fisher before affixing to it a valid carcass tag.
+- (2) (a) No member shall trap small game pursuant to this chapter without possessing a valid small game trapping permit. - (b) No member shall trap otter, bobcat or fisher without possessing a valid carcass tag. - (3) No small game hunting or small game trapping permit shall be considered valid for hunting or trapping any fisher in a fisher management zone: - (a) which is shown to be closed on the permit; or - (b) for which the permit is marked as invalid or which has been deactivated by the tribe's permitting system. - (4) Except as provided in Section 8.20 [Possession and Sale of Live Small Game Animals], no member shall move or field dress an otter, bobcat or fisher before affixing to it a valid carcass tag.